okta/odyssey/packages/docs/updates/index.md

 template: plain
 title: Odyssey Updates
 headline: Updates
-lead: Here’s a list of all our most recent updates.
-Updates can vary from component changes to team updates and contributions.
+lead: Here is a list of all our most recent updates.
+These can vary from component changes to team updates and contributions.
-description: Here’s a list of all our most recent updates.
-Updates can vary from component changes to team updates and contributions.
+description: Here is a list of all our most recent updates.
+These can vary from component changes to team updates and contributions.
 links:
   - icon: github
     label: Changelog